-Figure 2 gives an schematic overview of the core RemoTeC retrieval algorithm (same for non-scattering and Full Physics).
+Figure 1 gives a schematic overview of the core RemoTeC retrieval algorithm (same for nonscattering and Full Physics).
 Here, multi-threading capability is implemented using openMP, where different ground pixels are divided over multiple threads.
 Figure 2 shows the processing per ground pixel (i.e. for a single thread) in more detail.